Claudio Fanconi

 Updates

-- (2025/10) 📝 New preprint!
-(Paper): Operationalises adversarial inverse reinforcement learning to elicit reasoning in LLMs.
+- (2026/01) 📝 First-author paper accepted (poster) at the ICLR Workshop on LLM Reasoning (Paper): Researches adversarial inverse reinforcement learning to elicit reasoning in LLMs.

 - (2025/09) 📝 First-author paper accepted (poster) at NeurIPS 2025 (Paper): Researches cost-efficient cascaded-LLM Systems for decision-making.